 Preserved products are natural products that maintain their beauty over time thanks to their preservation process.
 Just as the treatment of these products is different from that of fresh products, these are grown, collected and transported differently.

-Our crops in the Andean region
+in the Andean region

 Verdissimo has several farms with exclusive flower crops for preservation in Ecuador and Colombia.
 Both farms with crops total more than 20 hectares.

 Colombia and Ecuador are traditionally florist countries (Colombia is the world’s second largest exporter of flowers and Ecuador is also among the main exporters) and have a fairly significant weight in world flower markets.
 This is mainly because their geography allows them to have the ideal climates for flower crops, and, particularly for roses.

 In addition, their governments highly incentivize this type of industry through partnerships, sponsorships and prioritization of logistical conditions in high-movement seasons such as in the months of January and March.
 It should be noted that this industry directly and indirectly employs more than 190,000 people.

 Going back to the subject of crops, we can highlight that they are found at different heights and in different climatic conditions, Roses are usually cultivated at heights above 2,000 metres so that it has a particular beauty, quality and size, while other varieties of flowers must be maintained in warmer climates and therefore below 2,000 metres.
 All flower crops are in the Andean mountain area.

 It’s important to explain that we also have specific crops for our greenery and palm leaves, these are also located in the Andes and also have the same control as the flowers, but unlike those, these types of crops do not require greenhouses, since they are usually much more resistant to the climate and their beauty is not affected by it.